andrew-johnson-4/L1IR_Rust/README.md

 Writing the equivalent code directly in Rust is bulky, inefficient, and error-prone.

-So we find the happy medium: compile L1 to Rust, then use the exposed functions as a library.
+So we find the happy medium: compile L1 to Rust, then use the exposed L1 functions as a Rust library.

 Very little wagered.
 Much to gain.
 Everybody is happy: maybe.